awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

    Example output:

    ```
-   602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/kube-proxy:v1.20.4-eksbuild.2
+   602401143452.dkr.ecr.region-code.amazonaws.com/eks/kube-proxy:v1.20.4-eksbuild.2
    ```

-1. Update the `kube-proxy` add\-on by replacing *`602401143452`* and *`us-west-2`* with the values from your output\.
+1. Update the `kube-proxy` add\-on by replacing `602401143452` and *`region-code`* with the values from your output\.
 Replace *`1.21.2-eksbuild.2`* with the `kube-proxy` version listed in the [`kube-proxy` version deployed with each Amazon EKS supported cluster version](#kube-proxy-default-versions-table) table for your cluster version\.

    ```
    kubectl set image daemonset.apps/kube-proxy \
         -n kube-system \
-        kube-proxy=602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/kube-proxy:v1.21.2-eksbuild.2
+        kube-proxy=602401143452.dkr.ecr.region-code.amazonaws.com/eks/kube-proxy:v1.21.2-eksbuild.2
    ```

 1. \(Optional\) If you're using x86 and Arm nodes in the same cluster and your cluster was deployed before August 17, 2020\.
 Then, edit your `kube-proxy` manifest to include a node selector for multiple hardware architectures with the following command\.
 This is a one\-time operation\.
 After you've added the selector to your manifest, you don't need to add it each time you update\.
 If your cluster was deployed on or after August 17, 2020, then `kube-proxy` is already multi\-architecture capable\.